Language Design: Equality & Identity

 What is an identity comparison?

-The definition builds on reference comparison, but extends it to value types.
-It simply compares the bits (and the type) of the value at hand:
+The definition extends the concept of reference comparisons to value types, by comparing the bits (and the type) of the value at hand:

 - reference types compare the bits of the reference itself.